Oh Sweet Cultureshock

 💜Purple Potato Alternatives

 • Regular Potatoes: Opt for traditional white or yellow potatoes to maintain the classic taste of cinnamon rolls while enjoying a creamy and familiar potato filling.
+You could add a pinch of nutmeg to get some of the nuttiness back into the flavor profile.

 Baked Potato Cinnamon Rolls-closeup